 - DHCP Client: In this connection type, your router acts as a DHCP client and requests IP information from the DHCP server on the ISP side.
 Select this option if your ISP assigns you with a dynamic IP address each time you log on. - PPPoE Client: Some ISPs use a PPPoE session to make connection with their clients.
 If this is the case, you should enable this option and finish the PPPoE Client settings.
 The WAN port of the device will be assigned a public IP address from your ISP's server. - PPTP Client: This router supports VPN (Virtual Private Network) pass-through for both PPTP (Point-to-Point Tunneling Protocol) and IPSec (IP Security).
 VPN allows corporations to extend their own corporate network through private "tunnels" over the public Internet.
-Effectively, a corporation uses a wide-area network as a single large local area network.
-A company no longer needs to lease its own lines for wide-area communication but can securely use the public networks. - Manual Config: If your ISP assigns you a fixed IP address, you should select this option and manually enter the IP information provided by your ISP.
+If your ISP, e.g., European DSL service providers, uses PPTP as a connection method, you should use this option. - Manual Config: If your ISP assigns you a fixed IP address, you should select this option and manually enter the IP information provided by your ISP.